-Her weight bares down on my elbows from her knee’s pressing my arms deeper into the mattress.
-Her work to get the twisted pillowcase around my right wrist complete now moves to the left wrist.
+Her weight bears down on my elbows from her knees pressing my arms deeper into the mattress.
+Her work to get the twisted pillowcase around my right wrist complete, she now moves to the left wrist.
 A loss of control to her again makes me fully aroused.
 Instinctively, I attempt to move my arms away, but the fabric is too tight.
 There is a look in her eyes that frightens me.
 I could not see her face this well through the haze of drinks and the dim lighting.
 Now, I see the coldness.

 “You didn’t think I’d let you leave without telling you my secret?
 Did you?”